 What kinds of citrus should I use?
 Winter is citrus season in south Texas.
-I've made this citrus salsa with combinations of pummelo, grapefruit, oranges, clementines, tangerines, blood oranges, cara cara oranges.
+I've made this citrus salsa with combinations of pummelo, grapefruit, oranges, clementines, tangerines, blood oranges, cara cara oranges, and kumquats (when I can get them!).
 On photo day, I had a blood orange and a cara cara orange.
 I would save lime for the juice portion of the recipe.
 The sweeter varieties work better in this recipe.

 Jalapeños vary in heat level.
 I specify 2, but you can adjust to your preference.
 I love Fresno chiles in this salsa recipe, but I cannot always get them.

 Does the salsa keep well?
 I enjoy this salsa for 1-2 days, but not beyond that.
 Store in an airtight container in the refrigerator.

 - redfish tacos

 - Peruvian fish tacos